-- TOEFL: A minimum TOEFL IBT (internet-based test) score of 85 - IELTS: A minimum band score of 6.5
+- TOEFL: A minimum TOEFL IBT (internet-based test) score of 80

+- IELTS: A minimum band score of 6.5

+- Duolingo: A minimum score of 105

+- PTE: A minimum scores of 53

 Portfolio

 A portfolio is a compilation of materials that demonstrate your skills, qualifications, education, training, and experiences.
 Submission of an online portfolio is required for all studio programs.
 Requirements vary by department.
 Specific portfolio requirements can be found on the Portfolio Requirements page on the School of Graduate Studies website.